 Make friends with those around you

-Don’t be afraid to ask for assistance from another passenger if you need help hoisting your carry-on into the overhead compartment when flying alone with a baby.
+Don’t be afraid to ask for assistance from a flight attendant or another passenger if you need help hoisting your carry-on into the overhead compartment when flying alone with a baby.

-On my last flight alone with my daughter, the lovely woman sitting next to me even held her for part of the flight.
-My husband and I have also helped a woman traveling solo with her kids.
-We gathered and carried all of her checked luggage outside to the car where her husband was waiting to pick her up.
+As parents who travel frequently, my husband and I have also helped a woman traveling solo with her kids.
+We even gathered and carried all of her checked luggage outside to the car where her husband was waiting to pick her up.